 - 3D-printed bioplastics address the issue of waste is a major problem in the construction industry.
-Various studies put the quantity of building materials that end up wasted between 20 to 30% – representing an enormous environmental and economic cost.
-Using large 3D printers to build complex and sophisticated designs, from floors to façades, stairs and even entire buildings, construction companies can purpose build products to specifically meet their needs.
+Various studies put the number of building materials that end up wasted between 20 to 30% – representing an enormous environmental and economic cost.
+Using large 3D printers to build complex and sophisticated designs, from floors to façades, stairs, and even entire buildings, construction companies can purpose-build products to specifically meet their needs.

 - Light-generating cement is a modification in the micro-structure of cement which helps it absorb solar energy and return it as light for up to 12 hours.
 It has the potential to offer innumerable uses across road and highway construction.